 - Provide the experience and role on previous DB projects delivered under RCW 39.10 or equivalent experience for each staff member or consultant in key positions on the proposed project.
 (See Attachment D for an example.
 The applicant shall use the abbreviations as identified in the example in the attachment.)
-See Attachment B - The qualifications of the existing or planned project manager and consultants.
+See Attachment A - The qualifications of the existing or planned project manager and consultants.
 Note: For Design-Build projects, you must have personnel who are independent of the Design-Build team, knowledgeable in the Design-Build process, and able to oversee and administer the contract.

-See Attachment B as well as qualifications listed above. - If the project manager is interim until your organization has employed staff or hired a consultant as the project manager indicate whether sufficient funds are available for this purpose and how long it is anticipated the interim project manager will serve.
+See Attachment A as well as qualifications listed above. - If the project manager is interim until your organization has employed staff or hired a consultant as the project manager indicate whether sufficient funds are available for this purpose and how long it is anticipated the interim project manager will serve.

 OAC was selected as the project/construction management firm, and design build consultant for the planning, procurement of the D-B team, design, construction, and closeout phases of the project.
 The funds for OAC are allocated within the Total Project Budget for planning through closeout.
+OAC is currently under contract with the Bremerton School District.

+The procurement process for both the replacement of Armin Jahr and View Ridge PDB team, as well as the procurement process for the District-Wide HVAC Upgrades GC/CM will be completed by the time of the PRC meeting.
+Additionally, the Armin Jahr and View Ridge Validation Phase will be nearing completion and PM assistance for the District-Wide HVAC Upgrades will be onboarded by the time of the PRC meeting, and the start of the PDB selection process for this project upon approval.
+This timing will allow greater attention to this procurement process and will ensure sufficient coverage for the following phases while the District and OAC team manages the other ongoing projects.

-OAC is currently under contract with the Bremerton School District. - A brief summary of the construction experience of your organization's project management team that is relevant to the project.
-OAC has completed or is currently managing 22 design build projects ranging from \$3M-\$200M - including progressive design build.
-OAC's project portfolio includes a number of projects for cities and municipalities within the state of Washington.
+• A brief summary of the construction experience of your organization's project management team that is relevant to the project.

+OAC has completed or is currently managing 25 Design-Build projects ranging from \$3M-\$200M, including Progressive Design-Build.
+OAC's project portfolio includes several projects for cities and municipalities within the state of Washington.
 An active participant in Alternative Project Delivery promotion and workshops, three OAC staff members, including one on this project, still serves on the Project Review Committee and have provided training in GC/CM and Design-Build delivery in Washington, Montana and Alaska.
+We regularly are leading or participating in the workshops on how to do Design-Build right.

+Bremerton School District is currently wrapping up the first phase of the West Sound Technical Skills Center project using PDB, and has recently started both the replacement of Armin Jahr Elementary School and View Ridge Elementary Arts Academy using PDB as well as District-Wide HVAC Upgrades using GC/CM.

-We regularly are leading or participating in the workshops on how to do Design-Build right. - A description of the controls your organization will have in place to ensure that the project is adequately managed.
+A description of the controls your organization will have in place to ensure that the project is adequately managed.

-Our high-level summaries below clearly articulate our organizational controls plan: Project Management and Decision Making:
+Our high-level summaries below clearly articulate our organizational controls plan:

+Project Management and Decision Making:

-Authority and decision-making responsibility rests with the District Superintendent, James Crawford, with implementation by OAC Services.
+Authority and decision-making responsibility rests with the District Assistant Superintendent, Garth Steedman, with implementation by OAC Services.